Weeting Heath

-Weeting Heath is a 141.8 ha biological Site of Special Scientific Interest west of Thetford in Norfolk, which is managed by the Norfolk Wildlife Trust.
+Weeting Heath is a 141.8 ha biological Site of Special Scientific Interest west of Thetford in Norfolk, England, which is managed by the Norfolk Wildlife Trust.
 It is a Nature Conservation Review site, Grade I, and a National Nature Reserve.
 It is also part of the Breckland Special Area of Conservation and Special Protection Area.

-This grass and lichen heath is grazed by rabbits.
+The grass and lichen heath is grazed by rabbits.
 It has a high density of breeding birds, including stone-curlews.
 One arable field is reserved for uncommon Breckland plants.

 The site is open at limited times.